anytizer/sargam-blog.lmms/README.md

 * Tempo - How fast to play a melody

 ## External Software involved

+* XPT XML Generation
 * LMMS's XPT note import function
-* XPT XML Generation
 * C# with Visual Studio
+* Entity Framework with SQLite support

 ## Software capabilities

 * SARGAM representation that a computer can parse well without confusion.
 * Notations to sharps, flats and other octave changes are recognized.
 * Can accept any keys from C-1 to G9 ie, 127 keys piano
 * Randomly melodic note generation
 * Creating XPT file for LMMS
-* Conversion of the SARGAM Notes and English Scales
+* Conversion of the SARGAM Notes into English Scales
-* Easy for another user to regenerate the same melody usng piano
+* Easy for another user to regenerate the same melody using a real piano

+## Challenges in Notations Representation
+There was a clear problem of how to write the SARGAM and the English scales that match to several keys of a piano.
+I found out some classical systems of writing these notes called Bhatkhande system and some other ways.
+The purpose is to exactly reproduce how the melody for ear was created.
+So, there needed to be a system of writing these notes.
+I had another problem as well:
+- the notes should have been understood by the computer.
+- typing the notes should be easy using a QWERTY keyboard.

+I proudly happened to recreate the system ultimately with slight modifications.

+### Basic notations

+For example, notations from C4 octave would be:
+* S R G M' P D N
+* r g M d n

+Notations from C5 octave would be:
+* S* R* G* M'* P* D* N*
+* r* g* M* d* n*

+Notations from C4 octave would be:
+* S. R. G. M'.
+P. D. N.
+* r. g.
+M. d. n.

+Number of dots or stars would decrease or increase the octave representation.
+For example, C.. and C**

+### Continuation

+When the note extends to another timelength, it will be represented with a hyphen in that time bar. eg. S - - -

+### Other markers

+* ~ and _ will be continuation markers
+* x as silecne
+* pipe | or a slash / as bar separator

 ## Software limitations

 * You have to save the note yourself if you need it to replay in the future.
 * It re-generates a new set of note.
 * Does not recognize the style of singing
 * Does not prevent the history of how it was designed earier.

 ## Why Bhupali?

 It is a  melody pattern with the major pentatoic notes.
 It's ascending and descending notes are similar, as expected in reverse manner.
 Data entry to this Raag is easy, and the human ear can find out if something is not right.